plone/plone.distribution/docs/usage/code-examples.md

 (chapter-code-examples)=

-# Code Examples
+# Code examples

+This chapter provides code examples to use with `plone.distribution`.

 ## `api.distribution`

+This section describes how to interface with the `distribution` module.

 (api-distribution-get_registry-example)=

 ### Get distribution registry

-Getting the Distribution Registry, the utility holding all available distributions in an installation, is easy with {meth}`api.distribution.get_registry`.
+To get the distribution registry, the utility which holds all available distributions in an installation, use the method {meth}`api.distribution.get_registry`.

 ```python
 from plone.distribution.api import distribution as dist_api